westerveltco/django-email-relay/README.md

 ## Usage

-Once your Django project is configured to use `email_relay.backend.RelayDatabaseEmailBackend` and its `EMAIL_BACKEND`, sending email is as simple as using Django's built-in ways of sending email, such as the `send_mail` method:
+Once your Django project is configured to use `email_relay.backend.RelayDatabaseEmailBackend` as its `EMAIL_BACKEND`, sending email is as simple as using Django's built-in ways of sending email, such as the `send_mail` method:

 ```python
 from django.core.mail import send_mail